azizs10/azizs10/README.md

 - 👯 **I’m looking to collaborate on:** C# backend tools, embedded systems, and Linux automation
 - 🤝 **I’m looking for help with:** How to develop my own OS and a full-fledged AI
 - 🌱 **I’m currently learning:** Mobile and desktop development, driver development
-- 💬 **Ask me about:** Fedora Workstation, Embedded systems prototyping, AOSP & Android ROM modification, C# / .NET fundamentals
+- 💬 **Ask me about:** Fedora Workstation, KernelSU, SuSFS, flashing custom ROMs/Recovery, and bypassing Play Integrity
 - ⚡ **Fun fact:** I have two laptops: one runs on Windows and the other runs on Linux.

 ---